 Arizona has the strictest DUI laws in the nation.
-In Arizona, anyone convicted of a DUI must serve at least 24 hours in jail.
+In Mesa, Arizona, anyone convicted of a DUI must serve at least 24 hours in jail.
 Also, not many other states require you to do jail time for a first-time DUI offense.
 Plus, other mandatory penalties include base fines, license suspensions, and required use of an ignition interlock device.

 While patrolling, police officers in Mesa and throughout Arizona are looking for poor driving behaviors.
 Weaving or switching lanes without using a signal, failing to remain inside one lane, speeding, and forgetting to turn on your headlights are just a few of the infractions that could lead to an arrest for DUI in Mesa, Arizona.
 Therefore, if you are pulled over, Mesa Police will be observing you for signs such as: slurring your words, red eyes, and alcohol on your breath.